BigWigsMods/packager/README.md

 # release.sh

-__release.sh__ generates an addon zip file from a Git or SVN checkout.
+__release.sh__ generates an addon zip file from a Git, SVN, or Mercurial checkout.

 __release.sh__ works by creating a new project directory, checking out external repositories within the project directory, then copying files from the checkout